-Item Information required Include the inf ormation in this colu mn 1A Registered name of the NSP 1B Primary and backup contact for matters relating to local black system procedures : Name Primary Contact Secondary Contact Position - Phone Email 1C Is the NSP a party to an energy support arrangement (refer to the Rules definition)?
-Yes / No (If yes, include a ll relevant information i in section 8) 1D Number of primary control centres and locations 1E Number of back up control centres (or disaster recovery sites) and locations 1F What is the minimum number of power system operators that the NSP will roster on a single shift?
+Item Information required Include the information in this column (if the required information is not readily available, include the likely date this information will be provided) 1A Registered name of the NSP_TNSP/DNSP 1B Primary and backup contact for matters relating to local black system procedures 1 : Primary Contact Secondary Contact Name Position Phone Email 1C Is the NSPTNSP/DNSP a party to an energy support arrangementgreement (refer to the Rules definition)?
+Yes / No (If yes, include all relevant information in section 8) 1D Number of primary control centres and locations 1E Number of back up control centres (or disaster recovery sites) and locations 1F What is the minimum number of power system operators that the NSP TNSP/DNSP will roster on a single shift?

-&lt;sup>1 This field is seeking contact details for personnel that provide and update LBSP information.
+1 This field is seeking contact details for personnel that provide and update LBSP information.
 Any updates to contact details for operational staff e.g. control room personnel or traders, are to be provided to the following email: supporthub@aemo.com.au.